-In 1982, Randy moved to Newport, RI and began working for Newport Offshore, which at the time, hosted many of the America’s Cup syndicates and built numerous 12-meter yachts, including the Cup-Defender Liberty.
-After loss of the Cup to the Royal Perth Yacht Club in 1983, Randy went to work for Williams & Manchester Shipyard where he assisted in the construction of three 12-meters for the America II syndicate.
-He then went on to work and sail for the New York Yacht Club overseeing maintenance and modifications to its boats for the 1987 Cup series in Australia.
+Randy Borges, owner and president of Waterline Systems, began his boatbuilding career on sailing’s biggest stage – the America’s Cup.
+In the early ‘80s he worked first for the world-renown Newport Shipyard, which built numerous 12-meter yachts, including the Cup-Defender Liberty.
+Randy then went to work for Williams & Manchester Shipyard where he assisted in the construction of three 12-meters for the America II syndicate.
+In the next Cup cycle, he worked and sailed for the New York Yacht Club, overseeing maintenance and modifications to its boats for the 1987 Cup series in Australia.

 After returning to the USA, Randy went to work for Merrifield & Roberts supervising construction of a Claes Oldenburg designed 52-foot spoon sculpture, which is now on display in the Minneapolis Sculpture Garden near the Walker Art Center.
 After that he spent time working for Concordia Custom Boats and again at Williams & Manchester Shipyard assisting in several new boat construction projects.

 It was during this time that Randy, along with two partners, formed Waterline Systems as a hobby shop.
 Randy traveled to regattas with his tools in his pick-up, sailing during the day and fixing the inevitable breakdowns and making hull repairs at night.
 Ultimately Randy became the sole owner of Waterline Systems, and in 1988 moved the company from the pickup to a dedicated facility, adding a parts store and expanding service to yachts of all sizes, both sail and power.

 Fast-forward to today, with Waterline now making its home in North Carolina.